Hunting for an EMC-like effect for antiquarks: Introduction

-Recently, a new series of measurements of the Drell--Yan (DY) process have been performed by the Seaquest collaboration at Fermi Lab using an injector proton beam of energy 120 GeV \cite{Reimer:2007iy,Tadepalli:2019ixa}.
-The data covered a large range of $x_A$ and $x_p$ for the target antiquarks, up to $x_A$ = 0.45.
+Recently, a new series of measurements of the Drell--Yan (DY) process have been performed by the E906/SeaQuest collaboration at Fermi Lab using an injector proton beam of the energy 120 GeV \cite{Reimer:2007iy,Tadepalli:2019ixa}.
+The data covered a wide range of $x_A$ and $x_p$ for the target antiquarks, up to $x_A$ = 0.45.
 The experiment also studied the $A$--dependence of the DY cross section.
 Thus, in principle, these data allow to measure the antiquark ratio in a much wider $x$ range than the data obtained at the Tevatron \cite{McGaughey:1999mq}.

+Muon pair production data from E906/SeaQuest show a substantial difference in up and down antiquark distributions \cite{Dove2021}, with larger distributions for down than up antiquarks, over a wide range of momenta.
+Global analyses of parton distribution functions now include E906/SeaQuest data, which helped reducing significantly the uncertainties of $\bar{d}/\bar{u}$ at large $x$ \cite{Accardi:2023gyr}.
+The observation of a flavor asymmetry for antiquarks may have consequences for the existence of an EMC effect for antiquarks.

-Since the antiquark distributions in the nucleon drops very rapidly with $x$, one may expect that deviations from a Fermi motion model of nuclear effects may show up at smaller $x$ than for quarks, where a significant effect is observed only for $x\ge 0.45$; see Section \ref{sec:sec2}. we stress that EMC--like effects for antiquarks may be present in a number of different models.
-For example, if the EMC effect is actually due to suppression of small size configurations in bound nucleons \cite{Frankfurt:1988nt}, then the antiquark ratio would be suppressed, since large--$x$ antiquarks (similar to large--$x$ quarks) belong to small configurations.
+Since the antiquark distributions in the nucleon drops very rapidly with increasing $x$, one may expect that deviations from a Fermi motion model of nuclear effects may show up at smaller $x$ than for quarks, where a significant effect is observed only for $x\ge 0.45$; see Section \ref{sec:sec2}.
+We stress that EMC--like effects for antiquarks may be present in a number of different models.

+For example, the QCD radiation model \cite{Close1983,Close1985} assumes that the size of a bound nucleon is larger than that of a free nucleon, and the QCD evolution starts at values of $Q^2$ inversely proportional to the radius of the bound nucleon.
+As a result, the model predicts a suppression of quarks, antiquarks and gluons distributions at large $x$.
+Another model \cite{Frankfurt:1985cv,Frankfurt:1988nt} starts from the observation that a bound nucleon in a small size configuration interacts with smaller attraction with the nearby nucleons due to color transparency, resulting in a reduction of the probability of such configurations.
+To relate this effect to the EMC effect, the authors argue that the configurations including a leading large--$x$ parton with a small size.
+In the case of valence quarks, this conjecture is supported by the analysis of the LHC and RHIC $pA$ and $dA$ dijet production data \cite{Alvioli:2014eda,Alvioli:2017wou}.

+Overall, the observation of nuclear modification of a second nuclear parton density would provide a strong boost to the theoretical and experimental studies of non--nucleonic degrees of freedom in nuclei.